nvdla/doc/doc/hw/v1/ias/unit_description.rst

 ~~~~~~~~~~~~~~~

 Split and merge are two opposite operation modes in RUBIK.
 Split
 transforms a data cube into M-planar formats (NCHW).
-The number of plane
+The number of planes
 is equal to channel size.
-Merge transforms a serial of planes to a
+The merge mode transforms a serial of planes to a
 feature data cube.
 The transform is showed in figure below.

 .. _fig_image50_rubik_split_and_merge: